Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Results

-\textit{Experimental demonstration.} \textemdash The SPAD tested, which is equipped with a variable width discriminator, can be used in the receiver unit of QKD systems for single photon detection~\cite{Wang2018}.
-The operation parameters of the SPAD under test are shown in \cref{tab:parameters}.
+We conduct the experimental verification of the muted attack on a 1-\si{GHz} SPAD equipped with a variable width discriminator~\cite{HE2017,he2023}, which can be used in the receiver unit of high-speed QKD systems for single photon detection~\cite{Wang2018}.
+Once the width of each muted avalanche exceeds the discrimination width (\SI{2.46}{\nano\second}) at the discriminator threshold (\SI{78}{\milli\volt}) as shown in~\cref{fig:main}(b), the SPAD under test does not register a click but still enters a 23-\si{ns} dead time.
+The core operation parameters of the SPAD under test are shown in~\cref{tab:parameters}.

-The optical pulse applied in the test features the wavelength of $1550~\nano\meter$, the repetition rate of $40~\mega\hertz$, and the pulse width of $2~\nano\second$.
-The SPAD counting rate is recorded for the number of injected photons ranging from 0.1 to 5000 photons per gate, with a step of $1~\deci\bel\milli$, whose test result is shown in \cref{fig:main}(c).